-Fun3D implements metric-based adaptation, where grid adaptation is separated into two tasks.
+FUN3D implements metric-based adaptation, where grid adaptation is separated into two tasks.
 The first step is to construct a metric that describes the desired size and anisotropy of the adapted grid elements.
 The second step is to produce an adapted grid that is based on this metric.

 Feature-based adaptation constructs the metric based on properties of the flow solution.
 Adjoint-based adaptation constructs the metric from the flow and adjoint solutions to reduce estimated errors in a specified output function.
-The namelist &adapt_metric_construction (section B.4.30) for specifying details of the metric.
+The namelist &adapt_metric_construction (section B.4.32) specifies the metric construction method.
+The related namelist description and documentation provides the mathematical formulation of the metric.

-Fun3D supports a number of grid adaptation libraries.
-The namelist &adapt mechanics (section B.4.31) specifies the grid adaptation library and its options.
-The REFINE library is distributed and installed with Fun3D by default.
+FUN3D supports a number of grid adaptation libraries.
+The namelist &adapt_mechanics (section B.4.33) specifies the grid adaptation library and its options.
+The REFINE grid adaptation library is distributed and installed with FUN3D by default.